Destination-germany-moselle-and-rhine-valley

 In addition, the Museum Tower has a full history of the 700-year-old palace!

-World Travel Awards Nominee 2024
+DFDS Winner World Travel Awards 24

-After being crowned ‘Europe’s Leading Ferry Operator 2024’ at the World Travel Awards earlier this year, we are delighted to announce we are now in the running for the World title.
+We did it!
+After being crowned ‘Europe’s Leading Ferry Operator 2024’ at the World Travel Awards earlier this year, we are delighted to announce we have retained our title as the World’s Leading Ferry Operator.